Mt Field West - Naturalist Peak

 Mount Field West at 1434 metres is the highest point in Mount Field National Park.
 The walk commences among Snow Gums and towering Pandani surrounding Lake Dobson

-Please register your walk to Mount Field West at the Mount Field Visitor Centre or Lake Dobson registration booth, and don't forget to sign back in on your return.
+Please register your walk to Mount Field West at the Lake Dobson registration booth, and don't forget to sign back in on your return.

 A full day is required to complete the walk to Mount Field West.
 The walk should only be attempted by experienced walkers with good navigation and map reading skills.
 Mobile phone reception is unreliable.